mutualmobile/lavaca-starter/README.md

 ## Grunt Tasks

 Below is a list of grunt tasks to aid development and facilitate deployment.
+[More on Build Configuration](http://getlavaca.com/#/guide/Build-Configuration#@1)

 ### Server